RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 And Neil Postman wasn't even describing it as information warfare, he saw it happening as a natural product of electric media consumption, he was clear on this: "In saying this, I do not mean to imply that television news deliberately aims to deprive Americans of a coherent, contextual understanding of their world.
 I mean to say that when news is packaged as entertainment, that is the inevitable result." - 1985

-What Surkov has done with Putin / Kremlin since year 2000 was *intential*, weaponzied, and exported with Cambridge Analytia since Q2 2013.
+What Surkov has done with Putin / Kremlin since year 2000 was *intentional*, weaponized, and exported with Cambridge Analytica since Q2 2013.

 &nbsp;